ESCAdrummer/ps3-cloud-drive/README.md

 - Replace the IP address in log.cpp (line 9) with the IP of your computer.
 - From a terminal window, simply run 'nc -u -l -p 18194'.
 - Start the app on your PS3 and you will see the logs appear.

+**NOTE:** When authorizing your device in your google account, make sure to check the box giving permission to do create/edit/update/delete operations to your Drive account :).
+Otherwise, it will have access to your profile and email but not your Drive.

 **Original README:**